joshjdevl/docker-libsodium/README.md

 Shared Library and Jar File
 ===========================
-Please install docker and then run copy-files-to-host.sh
+Please install docker and then run the [copy script](copy-files-to-host.sh)

 This will then pull the docker container from [docker-libsodium](https://registry.hub.docker.com/u/joshjdevl/docker-libsodium/) which is a Trusted Build.